 Contact Info

-Wildlife Resources Division, Social Circle Fisheries office phone: 770-918-6418.
+Wildlife Resources Division, Social Circle Fisheries office Phone: 770-918-6418.

 For information about the Chattahoochee National Recreation Area, call 678-538-1200.
 For the Buford Dam water release schedule, call the U.S. Army Corps of Engineers at 770-945-1466 or listen to 1610 AM radio or visit the U.S. Army Corps of Engineers website.